 If you are new to Medicare, you have an Initial Enrollment Period (IEP)

-If you are already eligible for Medicare, you can change Medicare plans during the Annual Enrollment Period (AEP).
+If you are already eligible for Medicare, you can change Medicare plans during the annual Medicare Open Enrollment Period (AEP).

 starts each year on October 15th